tom-comben/house-affordability-checker/README.md

 Transfer information window popping up when a region is clicked from the old project

-Fix regions that don't colour properly

-Fix regions that aren't quite lined up in the SVG

 Add advanced search settings for more customised searches (e.g. mortgage parameters and freehold/leasehold)

 Think of a better name